Laser Vision Correction

 To best understand LASIK, it is helpful to have a basic idea of how vision works.
 The human eye filters light in order to see objects.
 In a normal eye the cornea, a clear dome-shaped structure, helps to focus the light rays which are passed through the lens and onto the retina.
 Vision correction is needed when the structures of the eye do not focus light precisely on the retina.

 LASIK eye surgery works by gently reshaping the cornea to redirect light.
 The first step in LASIK involves the creation of a corneal flap, which is folded back, giving the surgeon access to the underlying tissues of the eye.
-Dr. Bernitsky uses an advanced FS200 Femtosecond Laser laser to efficiently and precisely create the corneal flap.
+This flap is created using a special blade called a microkeratome, or a more advanced approach utilizing an all-laser, blade-free technique.
 The next step of LASIK surgery reshapes the collagen portion of the cornea using a computer-directed excimer laser.
 Dr. Bertinsky uses the WaveLight®️ EX500 Excimer Laser.
-After the excimer laser treatment, the corneal flap is laid back down, acting as a natural bandage as the eye heals.
+After the Excimer laser treatment, the corneal flap is laid back down, acting as a natural bandage as the eye heals.

 What Can LASIK Treat?